 One of popular music's greatest overnight success stories unfolded in Sept.
 1968 for country singer Jeannie C. Riley (born Jeanne Carolyn Stephenson).
-Her feisty version of Tom T. Hall's"Harper Valley PTA," a song recorded earlier in the year by Margie Singleton, topped the country charts and Hot 100 pop charts.
-She was the first female to claim the number one spot on both pop and country with the same song, a feat not repeated until Dolly Parton's 1981 hit "9 to 5."
+Her feisty version of songwriter Tom T. Hall's "Harper Valley PTA," a song recorded earlier in the year by Margie Singleton, topped the country charts and the Billboard Hot 100 pop charts.
+She was the first female to claim a pop and country No. 1 with the same song, a feat not repeated until Dolly Parton's 1981 smash "9 to 5."

 Released in August by Shelby Singleton's Plantation Records, the single's swift success wasn't unprecedented in its time.
 A year prior, Bobbie Gentry's "Ode to Billie Joe" transcended the commercial limitations of country music and surpassed the Beatles on the pop charts.

 In a year filled with political strife and student protests, Nashville, Tennessee underwent a seismic shift of its own.
-Number one hits sang by women that year included Loretta Lynn's defiant "Fist City" and Tammy Wynette's taboo "D-I-V-O-R-C-E." If the listening public accepted those songs, they were sure to embrace Hall's railings against small-town hypocrites through the eyes of Mrs. Johnson's daughter.
+No. 1 hits sang by women that year included Loretta Lynn's defiant "Fist City" and Tammy Wynette's taboo "D-I-V-O-R-C-E." If the listening public accepted those songs, they were sure to embrace Hall's railings against small-town hypocrites through the eyes of Mrs. Johnson.

 Plus, small-town storytelling always seems to press the right buttons for country listeners.
 These stories can be positive like Alabama's "High Cotton," negative like "Harper Valley PTA" or somewhere in between, like Dolly Parton's "The Good Old Days (When Times Were Bad)."
-In Riley's case, she made the audience for such songs smile as the holier-than-thou types on the front pew on Sunday--or at the PTA board meeting on its scheduled weeknight--get their comeuppance from a bullied single mother.
+In Riley's case, the Anson, Texas native made the audience for such songs smile as the holier-than-thou types at church on Sunday--or at the PTA board meeting on its scheduled weeknight--get their comeuppance from a bullied single mother.

-The song, about the junior high-school daughter of the widowed Mrs. Johnson, maintained enough cultural relevance to make it to Hollywood with a 1978 television movie starring Barbara Eden.
-She later starred in a television series of the same title.
-By then, Riley had moved away from her massive hit to record gospel albums.
-In 1980, her autobiography, From Harper Valley to the Mountaintop, told the story of her career and her Christian faith.
+The song, about the junior high-school daughter of the widowed Mrs. Johnson, maintained enough cultural relevance to make it to Hollywood with a 1978 television movie starring Barbara Eden and, later on, a television series of the same title.
+By then, Riley had moved away from her massive pop hit and worked as a gospel singer.
+In 1980, her autobiography, From Harper Valley to the Mountaintop, told the story of her career and her testimony as a born-again Christian.

 Watch Riley perform her signature song at the Grand Ole Opry below.